Trump Administration Executive Action Tracker

 Threatening truthful education on race: Authorizes recission of federal funds to any K-12 education program that acknowledges or discusses matters of racial or ethnic equity or gender identity; establishes a “1776 Commission” to develop a “patriotic education” program.
 Threatens schools and school systems with loss of all federal funds for virtually any mention of racial or ethnic discrimination or any recognition of gender identity in schools.

 Banning funds for gender-affirming care: Bans the use of federal funds through any federal health insurance program for gender-affirming care and authorizes the withholding of federal research or education grant funding for institutions that provide such care.
 Forbids the use of federal funds (Medicaid, Medicare, ACA, military coverage) for gender-affirming care and threatens hospitals, medical schools, and other providers with loss of research and education grants if they provide even privately-funded gender-affirming care.
-Two lawsuits, one brought by states and one by advocacy organizations.
-Are challenging the ban as unconstitutional.
-Courts have issued TROs blocking enforcement.

 Removing health information from Health and Human Services (HHS) websites.
-Removing this information puts the health of patients at risk and further endangers research that improves the health and health care of all people in the U.S. Doctors for America, suing on behalf of doctors and scientists who rely on the data, allege that the removal violates the Administrative Procedure Act and seek an injunction and to restore the data.
-A judge issued a TRO on Feb.
-11, 2025.
-NETWORK has reached out to Public Citizen voicing support for their lawsuit.
+Removing this information puts the health of patients at risk and further endangers research that improves the health and health care of all people in the U.S.

 Reducing funding for research: Imposes an across the board 15 percent reimbursement rate for indirect costs of medical research, which research institutions have historically negotiated on an individual basis, and suspends research activities in important areas affecting health.
 These actions threaten the nation’s ability to continue high level research in science and medicine, imperiling the health and safety of our country and progress towards future innovation.
-22 states whose public research institutions will face hardship on the policy, as well as universities, hospitals, and health care associations across the country, seek injunctive relief.
-On Feb.
-10, 2025, the court issued a nationwide TRO.

 Blocking public health information: Bans external communications and meetings with outside scientists by NIH, CDC and other health agencies pending Administration review of their operations and priorities.
 This action keopardizes public health by blocking the public from receiving information about public health emergencies, including the bird flu outbreak, and new treatment breakthroughs.

 Student debt: The Trump administration has requested that the Supreme Court put on hold its upcoming case regarding the Biden administration’s student loan relief program.
 This action signals that the Trump administration is likely to rescind the student loan relief program at issue, as well as others not yet before SCOTUS.
-SCOTUS has granted the Administration’s request to suspend action on this case.

 Safe and welcoming neighborhoods